alexlopezc/docker-centos-nodejs/README.md

 Intended to be executed from a directory with an app.js file with the following command:

-$ docker run –privileged=true -it -p 3000:3000 -v $(pwd):/var/www thompsa6/docker-centos-nodejs
+$ docker run -–privileged=true -it -p 3000:3000 -v $(pwd):/var/www thompsa6/docker-centos-nodejs

 Notes: